Female farmer in Malawi surrounded by cropsFemale farmer in Malawi surrounded by cropsFemale farmer in Malawi surrounded by crops

 Other words for hunger

-Around the same time that some defining contours were placed around “famine,” the Food and Agriculture Organisation published the Integrated Food Security Phase Classification (IPC).
+Around the same time that some defining contours were placed around famine, the FAO published the Integrated Food Security Phase Classification (IPC).
 The IPC breaks down five phases of food security:

 Chart displaying the five phases of Integrated Food Security Phase Classifications (IPC), from Minimal to Catastrophe/Famine